UniqueNetwork/unique-sdk/packages/web/README.md

 #### DELETE /collection

-Purpose of the method: generates an unsigned extrusion to delete the selected collection
+Generates an unsigned extrusion to delete the selected collection

 #### Request body
 ```json